binarytrails/website2.0/README.md

         vim DJANGO/bin/activate
         # find VIRTUAL_ENV='old/path/DJANGO' and change the old path

+## Test it with mutiple devices

+When the server is listening on *0.0.0.0*, it is waiting for the requests on all available network interfaces.
+In other words, you're opening a port that can be accessed by external devices using your ip and the below port.

+        ./manage runserver 0.0.0.0:8000

-## Apache2 + mod_wsgi (testing only)
+## Debian Basic Server: Apache2 + mod_wsgi

-Run apache2 + mod_wsgi server on your local network to test it with mutiple devices.
 Apache2 is on Debian.
 It is very similar to the normal apache layout.

         apt-get install apache2 libapache2-mod-wsgi